MerleFest was founded in 1988 in Memory of Eddy Merle Watson as a fundraiser for Wilkes Community College and to celebrate ‘traditional plus’ music.

 The MOMENTS of MerleFest are those unique experiences that only happen here.
 It may be two musicians you never expected to see collaborating, a shooting star over the Watson Stage during an evening’s closing set, or that one set that seems to have touched everyone in the audience.

-The Memories of MerleFest includes the memory of Eddy Merle Watson, who we honor each day with The Tribute to Merle and the new memories we create each year we come together to celebrate MerleFest.
+The MEMORIES of MerleFest include the memory of Eddy Merle Watson, who we honor each day with The Tribute to Merle and the new memories we create each year we come together to celebrate MerleFest.
 Fond memories we will always cherish are those of Doc and his unending contributions to the festival, the college and the music world.
-At MerleFest, fans would always flock when Doc graced the stage with his amazing flatpicking style, rich baritone voice and humble presence … a presence that will always be missed.
+At MerleFest, fans would always flock when Doc graced the stage with his amazing flat-picking style, rich baritone voice and humble presence … a presence that will always be missed.

-MerleFest, considered one of the premier music festivals in the country, serves as an annual homecoming for musicians and music fans held on the campus of Wilkes Community College in Wilkesboro, North Carolina.
-MerleFest was founded in 1988 in memory of the late Eddy Merle Watson, son of American music legend Doc Watson who passed away May 29, 2012.
-MerleFest is a celebration of “traditional plus” music, a unique mix of music based on the traditional, roots-oriented sounds of the Appalachian region, including bluegrass and old-time music, and expanded to include Americana, country, blues, rock and many other styles.
-The festival hosts over 90 artists, performing on 14 stages during the course of the four-day event.
+MerleFest, considered one of the premier music festivals in the country, serves as an annual homecoming for musicians and music fans.
+Held on the campus of Wilkes Community College in Wilkesboro, North Carolina, MerleFest was founded in 1988 in memory of the late Eddy Merle Watson, son of American music legend Doc Watson.
+MerleFest is a celebration of ‘traditional plus’ music, a unique mix of music based on the traditional, roots-oriented sounds of the Appalachian region, including bluegrass and old-time music, and expanded to include Americana, country, blues, rock and many other styles.
+The festival hosts numerous artists, performing on 13 stages during the course of the four-day event.
 The annual event has become the primary fundraiser for the WCC Endowment Corporation, funding scholarships, capital projects and other educational needs.